I needed a new radiator for my 1978 Jaguar XJ-S. This year radiator is no longer available. I would have to install a later model radiator.

 Install fan. (note absence of a fan clutch covered in another link of my website).

-I fabricated a drain plug by soldering several fittings together.
+In the photographs below, I fabricated a drain plug by soldering several fittings together.
 This will attach to the radiator drain fitting via a hose.

 Draining the radiator is now a simple matter of opening the petcock.